-- 9 If you are setting up your own IIS, make sure you can access your Web site from a workstation not connected to the main network (for example, from home or another business).
+- 9. If you are setting up your own IIS, make sure you can access your Web site from a workstation not connected to the main network (for example, from home or another business).
 You must make sure your Web server or Web site can be accessed through the Internet.
-Install the ISAPI Plug-In. - 10 Configure the eBusiness Manager module using information found in the Help system.
-From the worksheet shown on page 19, you must provide the Web Engine URL or IP Address of the IIS, and the Inside Firewall IP address of the Web Engine and port it will be using.
+Install the ISAPI Plug-In. - 10.
+Configure the eBusiness Manager module.

+Use information found in the Help system, and provide the following information:

+- Web Engine URL or IP Address of the IIS - The Inside Firewall IP address of the Web Engine and port it will be using.

 Each of these services runs on a specific TCP port.
 Use default ports when possible.
-The IP address of the SMTP server must be entered in Company Maintenance. - 11 Use FTP or some other transport mechanism to update the IIS configuration files and all images, JavaScripts, and style sheets being used by the server.
+The IP address of the SMTP server must be entered in Company Maintenance.

+11. Use FTP or some other transport mechanism to update the IIS configuration files and all images, JavaScripts, and style sheets being used by the server.
 For more information, see Publish Files to the Internet in the Help system.